nolimitcity/nolimit.js/README.md

 api.on('support', function openHelpChat() {
     // ...
 });

+api.on('error', function logError(message) {
+    console.error('nolimit.js:', message);
+});
 ```

 * ready - fired when the game is loaded and ready, and the API can be used.
 * exit - (mobile only) fired when the player presses the exit button in the game.
-* balance - fired when the game displays a new balance, with that balance as in-parameter.
+* balance - fired when the game displays a new balance, with that balance as data to the callback.
 * deposit - fired when the player presses the Deposit button in the game.
 * support - fired when the player presses the Support button in the game.
+* error - fired when a fatal error has occured, with some error message as data to the callback.

 ### Calling methods